Echeveria agavoides

-Echeveria agavoides, or lipstick echeveria, is a species of flowering plant in the family Crassulaceae, native to rocky areas of Mexico, notably the states of San Luis Potosí, Hidalgo, Guanajuato and Durango.
+Echeveria agavoides, or 'lipstick' echeveria, is a species of succulent flowering plant of the stonecrop (sedum) family Crassulaceae, native to the rocky canyons and arid hillsides of Central Mexico.
+It is primarily known from the states of Aguascalientes, Durango, Guanajuato, Hidalgo, Jalisco, Querétaro, San Luis Potosí and Zacatecas, though it has been sighted as far north as Coahuila and as far south as Oaxaca.

 Description

 Echeveria agavoides is a small, stemless succulent plant, 8–12 cm tall, with a rosette of leaves 7–15 cm in diameter.
 It is often solitary, but old plants in good condition grow offsets.
 The leaves are green, triangular, thicker (6 mm) and more acute than the other echeverias - hence the explanation of their name agavoides, "looking like an agave".
 Some varieties with bright light have reddish (or bronze) tips and some forms have slightly red to very red margins.
 The inflorescences in summer appear on slender, single-sided cymes up to 50 cm long.
 The flowers are pink, orange or red, the petals tipped with dark yellow.

 Etymology

 Echeveria is named for Atanasio Echeverría y Godoy, a botanical illustrator who contributed to Flora Mexicana.